openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

     4. An Azure Automation or Content Delivery Network or DNS resource can have a maximum of 15 tags.

-- Administrator will have to manually perform tags pertaining actions for
+- Administrator will have to manually perform below tags pertaining actions
     1. removing the undesired tags from the required resources.
     2. update tag values of the required resources.
     3. update tags of the resources which are not managed by an operator.